 It’s costing me $633.92 to travel from San Fransisco to the JMT and back again.
 I’m not disappointed that I’ll get some downtime in Lone Pine and that I’ll squeeze in an afternoon in Reno; I like that I’m getting to see the area.
 But I believe I could have paid someone in the Bay area $400 cash plus gas money to drive me the 4 hours to/from the trailheads, each way (8 hours per trip for the driver).
 That would be an income of $25 per hour for the driver over two days.

-So I’m technically saving money and exploring more of the region by doing it this way.
-It just feels like an inefficient use of my time.
+I’m saving money and exploring more of the region by going the public transportation route, but it just feels like an inefficient use of my time.
 Then again, walking hundreds of miles for no particular reason is a bigger waste of time, so maybe I just need to learn how to relax.